mildannerofc/Sonic1UnGit-S2LevelSelect/README.md

 You may now go ahead and call me a heretic.
 I don't care.

 ## Differences
-* MegaPCM
-* ASM Music (normally not possible in ASM68K; compiled with everything else)

 ### Files
 * Completely merged _incObj folder with sonic1.asm
 * Completely merged _inc folder with sonic1.asm (this is technically diverting from the Hivebrain 2005 style, but I never understood the arbitrary extraction of those files anyway)